-The Department will be conducting surveys to elicit public opinion on hunting and wildlife management in Washington.
+The Department has conducted surveys to elicit public opinion on hunting and wildlife management in Washington.
 This information will be used to help develop and refine strategies for inclusion in the updated Game Management Plan.
-These two surveys will be conducted by Responsive Management, an internationally known public opinion survey research firm specializing in natural resource and outdoor recreation issues.
+These two surveys were conducted by Responsive Management, an internationally known public opinion survey research firm specializing in natural resource and outdoor recreation issues.
 The survey results can be viewed by clicking on the following links:

 SEPA Public Comment Period June 9 – July 19, 2014

 Changes are proposed to the 2003-09 Game Management Plan Final Environmental Impact Statement to update the plan for 2015-21.
 Strategies that have been accomplished or are no longer a priority have been deleted.
 New issues, objectives, and strategies are proposed based on public and staff comments gathered over the past several months.
 New issues with corresponding objectives and strategies have been added.
 Many of the original issues have been updated or modified based on new information and research, changing priorities, or emphasis.

 The 2015-2021 Game Management Plan is under development.
 Once adopted, the plan will be used by WDFW to guide development of hunting seasons and other management policies in future years.
 Hunters and other members of the public had an opportunity to help shape the state's game management plan for 2015-21 at six public "open house" meetings held by the Washington Department of Fish and Wildlife (WDFW) in late June.